 Jeremiah Wright has many problems rooting from deplorable theology.
 Notwithstanding, my concern is neither with Jeremiah Wright nor his undiscerning spiritual protégé who is incapable of distinguishing between covenantal obligations toward honoring one’s bigoted grandmother and the lack of obligation toward a reckless pastor.
 What is much more tedious is Sean Hannity’s abhorrence with Wright’s indexing of the 9/11 attacks to the United States military involvement on foreign soil.
-I could support a criticism by Hannity if it were that Wright’s bald assertions are not philosophically defensible due to an apparent lack of revelational justification.
+I could support a criticism by Hannity if it were grounded in the premise that Wright’s bald assertions are not philosophically defensible due to an apparent lack of revelational justification.
 After all, how does Wright know that the 9-11 providence was God’s judgment due to the mistreatment of innocent people, let alone the mistreatment of other God hating nations?
 How does an Arminian even come up with any God ordained purpose given their view of free will?
 Yes, Jeremiah Wright cannot reconcile his conclusions with his governing presuppositions.
 That much is obvious.
 What is more remarkable in this current political divergence is not that a prospective president might have a bigoted spiritual mentor but rather that the conservative right, which Sean Hannity fairly represents in his ideology, completely discounts the possibility that the United States deserves God’s judgment and that 9-11 might have been the finger of God pressing in on a rebellious nation.

 If our nation is arrogant it is because its leaders have lost their way.
 If our nation is arrogant it is because its leaders do not plead the mercies of Christ.
 Any nation is arrogant that does not desire to submit to King Jesus, the head of nations.
 (Psalm 2) It is not only the duty of all nations to take heed to Psalm 2, it is wise to do so.
 If our leaders have lost their way, then it is most likely because the church is not the salt and light she is called to be.
 For instance, the United States has no just-war theory that is justifiable but how can she when the fragmented Christian church has none?
 Even should the United States ever enter into a just war (and even if it is in one now), it is not in a position to justify its actions due to its commitment to natural law theory.
 Does the church have good answers for a government with no guide?
 Not being able to justify killing should be a terrifying proposition for those who are called to wield the sword.
 It’s not, however, neither for most American Christians nor their elected officials.
 The church by and large wants to be pluralistic in the realm of civil government because the church, as a general rule, opposes the general equity of the civil case laws of the Old Testament.